mglunafh/jooq-project/README.md

 ## Useful commands
 1. To break into the database container with name `some-pg`: `docker exec -it some-pg bash`.
 2. To break into a database of container with name `some-pg`: `docker exec -it some-pg psql $DB_NAME -U $DB_USER`.
+3. It may happen that container refuses to create database with your custom credentials, and only (user 'postgres') and/or (database 'postgres') exist.
+One possible reason could be docker-compose created volume and database with default parameters.
+    Helpful link: https://github.com/docker-library/postgres/issues/203.
+Helpful commands: `docker inspect` and `docker volume prune` (<-- WATCH OUT OF THE LATTER ONE!).